-The Gokarna main beach is in town and Kudle beach are west facing.
+The Gokarna main beach is in town and Kudle beach is west facing.
 Om beach, Half-moon Beach, Paradise Beach (also known as Full moon) and Belekan beach are south facing.
-The Gokarna beach forms the coast of the town and is followed by Main beach in northern direction while the other four beaches lie to the south.
-The town is popular among Hindu pilgrims as Gokarna has one of the few Shiva's holy temples with what is claimed to be original image of the god.
-Journey starts from Gokarna beach itself.
+The Gokarna beach forms the coast of the town and is followed by the Main beach in northern direction while the other four beaches lie to the south.
+The town is popular among Hindu pilgrims as Gokarna has one of the few Shiva's holy temples with what is claimed to be an original image of the god.
+The journey starts from Gokarna beach itself.
 Among the other beaches, Kudle beach is the most well-known and popular one.

 Get picked up on Friday night from different spots at a different time and begin your overnight journey to Gokarna.

 8:30 Hard Rock Cafe MG Road